Why Should You Bleed Radiators?

 Identify the Problem Radiators

 Carefully check each radiator (and heated towel rail) by feeling for inconsistencies in the temperature at the top and the bottom.
-Any that have cool spots will need to be bled.
+You will need to bleed any that have cool spots.

 Other tell-tale signs are clicking, ticking or gurgling noises coming from your pipes and radiators.